 If you want to view a list of processes running on your computer and you are either unable to open Task Manager or you want to be able to print the list, we have a simple procedure that allows you to generate a list of running processes and write it to a text file.
 The list contains the PID (process ID) and memory usage for each process.

-This procedure also works in Windows XP and Windows Vista.
+This procedure below works in all versions of Windows from XP to Windows 10.

 To see the list of running processes directly in the Command Prompt window, enter the following line at the prompt and press Enter.

 A nice table with headings displays all the running processes.